You Might Have This Obscure Phobia—and Not Even Know It

 The ocean is very deep and very dark.
 Does that scare you?

 When you swim in the ocean, do you avoid going out too far in the water?
 Do you think there are monstrous sea creatures underneath?
-Chances are, you suffer from a phobia called thalassophobia.
-Don’t worry if you haven’t heard of this; here’s a list of other strange phobias you didn’t know existed.
+Chances are, if you have a fear of deep water, you suffer from a phobia called thalassophobia.
+Don’t worry if you haven’t heard of this; here are other strange phobias you didn’t know existed.

 What exactly is thalassophobia?

 Thalassophobia, according to Aniesa Hanson, PhD, a licensed counselor at Aniesa Hanson Counseling in Tampa, Florida, isn’t really about the water itself.
 “This phobia isn’t just the fear of water but the fear of the vast emptiness of large bodies of water and the creatures that live in it,” she says.
 “This phobia can involve swimming in the water, traveling on the water, or the thought of being far away from land while in the water.”

 Chances are, you’ve heard of people who fear spiders, certain numbers, or bridges.
 If you don’t have a fear of deep water, but you’re curious about your specific fear, check out what your phobia reveals about your personality.
 Many fears are actually common, according to the Anxiety and Depression Association of America (ADAA).
 After all, most people are able to acknowledge a fear, then move on.
 But the ADAA explains that this may become an issue when your fear turns into a full-fledged specific phobia (“strong irrational fear reactions”).
 When this happens, your phobia may impede your ability to function as usual.